Moving from the Netherlands to Thailand: Visa, Freight and Dutch BRP

 Dutch expat packing boxes or loading a removal van near a Rotterdam canal or port facility, with a Thai street scene or Laem Chabang terminal softly in the background

 These two factors — visa type and freight timing — determine whether your goods clear Thai customs duty-free or attract duties of up to 30% plus 7% VAT.
 Everything else in the relocation is logistically manageable.
-Getting the visa and timing wrong generates a tax bill that’s difficult to undo after the container is already sailing.
+Getting the visa and timing wrong generates a tax bill that is difficult to undo after the container is already sailing.

 Visa Type: The Eligibility Decision That Precedes Everything Else